The Ultimate Guide to PVC ICD 10 Coding and Data Mapping

 The image below shows what this looks like in the OMOPHub Concept Lookup tool.
 It’s a good visual check for the kind of data you'll get back from the API.

-As you can see, the interface confirms the details for ICD-10-CM code I47.2.
-Most importantly, it shows the 'Maps to' relationship pointing to the correct SNOMED concept, which is exactly the connection needed for OMOP standardization.
+The interface confirms the details for ICD-10-CM code I47.2.
+It shows the 'Maps to' relationship pointing to the correct SNOMED concept, which is the connection needed for OMOP standardization.

 Python Code Example